-Depakote: mood stabilizer and anticonvulsant that helps prevent and reduce mania and frequency of cycles Side effects: Weight gain; fatigue; acne; hair loss; may cause damage to the liver, heart, pancreas, and kidneys; not advised for women of child-bearing age who may want to become pregnant; may cause birth defects during pregnancy; may increase the risk of polycystic ovary syndrome in women.
+Depakote (valproic acid) is a mood stabilizer and anticonvulsant that helps prevent and reduce mania and frequency of cycles.
+Side effects include weight gain, fatigue, skin rash, hair loss,and damage to the liver, heart, pancreas and kidneys.
+Depakote is not advised for women of child-bearing age who may want to become pregnant as it may cause birth defects during pregnancy.
+It may also increase the risk of polycystic ovary syndrome.

 Pregnancy and bipolar medicine

-Considering that 4.4 million women in the US have bipolar disorder and most suffer during childbearing years, it’s concerning that so little is known about the effects of the various drugs on the mother and fetus during and after pregnancy.
+Considering that the average age of onset of bipolar disorder is about 25, most women suffer during childbearing years, and it’s concerning that so little is known about the effects of the various drugs on the mother and fetus during and after pregnancy.

 Is there a cure for bipolar disorder?

 Bipolar disorder is a lifelong condition.
 With the proper treatment and long-term care, people with bipolar disorder can lead full and productive lives.
-The support of family and other team members are invaluable in helping the individual monitor and recognize moods before they develop into full-blown episodes.
+The support of family and friends is invaluable in helping the individual monitor and recognize moods before they develop into full-blown episodes.

 — Suelain Moy